Public interest disclosure (whistleblowing) procedure

 5. Process for making an internal disclosure

-5.1 It is recognised and expected that many concerns will be raised openly with managers (or in the case of students their academic Head of Department/Supervisor) as part of day to day practice.
+5.1 It is expected that most concerns will be raised openly with managers (or in the case of students, their academic Head of School /Supervisor) in the first instance.
 Where a manager is uncertain as to which procedure is most appropriate to address an issue, advice can be sought in confidence from a member of the Human Resources team.

-5.2 Where an individual considers that it may be necessary or appropriate to raise the matter formally under this procedure, ie their concerns fulfill the criteria defined in section 2.2 above, such a disclosure should be made verbally or in writing to a designated person.
-The individual should advise the designated person that they are raising their concern under the PID (Whistleblowing) Policy.
+5.2 Where an individual considers that it may be necessary or appropriate to raise the matter formally under this procedure, i.e. their concerns fulfil the criteria defined in section 2.2 above, such a disclosure should be made verbally or in writing to a designated person.
+The individual should advise the designated person that they are raising their concern under the Public Interest Disclosure (Whistleblowing) Policy.
 If a disclosure involves or implicates a designated person then it should be made to another of the designated persons, as appropriate.

-5.3 Where the member of staff believes that their disclosure relates to a financial irregularity they can choose to raise any financial concerns directly with the Authorised Financial Officer (AFO) and/or Head of Department (unless otherwise implicated), instead of the above-designated persons.
-Where it will be considered under the (staff login required).
-The AFO is defined in paragraph 6.7 of the (staff login required).
-In such cases, if the concerns are not deemed to fall under the Fraud Response Plan’s remit the AFO or Head of Department will refer this issue to a designated person, to be considered under the below process.
+5.3 Where the member of staff believes that their disclosure relates to a financial irregularity they can alternatively choose to raise any financial concerns directly with an Authorised Financial Officer and/or Head of School (unless otherwise implicated), instead of the above-designated persons, where it will be considered under the (staff login required).
+The Authorised Financial Officer is defined in paragraph 6.7 of the (staff login required).
+In such cases, if the concerns are not deemed to fall under the Fraud Response Plan’s remit the Authorised Financial Officer or Head of School will refer this issue to a designated person, to be considered under the Public Interest Disclosure (Whistleblowing) Procedure.

 6. Responding to a disclosure

-6.1 The designated person to whom the disclosure has been made will acknowledge receipt of a disclosure to the individual (where their identify is known), usually within 3 working days, before initially considering the matters disclosed.
-The designated person will notify the University Secretary that a qualifying disclosure has been received, Where the matter disclosed is material, or the Charity Commission has been involved, the University Secretary will report the matter to Audit Committee and, where appropriate, to the President & Vice-Chancellor, Council and the Office for Students.
+6.1 The designated person to whom the disclosure has been made will acknowledge receipt of a disclosure to the individual (where their identity is known), usually within 3 working days, before initially considering the matters disclosed.
+The designated person will notify the University Secretary that a qualifying disclosure has been received and share the disclosure with them.
+The University Secretary will report the matter to the Audit and Risk Assurance Committee, the President & Vice-Chancellor, Council and/or the Office for Students as appropriate.

 • decide whether an investigation should be conducted;